A sweet & tangy salad perfect for summer!

-Things You Must-Do
+Key Things You MUST Do!

-Because I’ve made this salad many times, and in a variety of ways, there are a few key tips I want to share:
+Because I’ve made this salad SO many times, and in a variety of ways, there are a few key tips I want to share:

 • Soak the red onions in ice water to cut down on their bitter bite.
 (Just 10 minutes helps a TON!)